 Legitimate Negatives of This Dirt Bike

-While the detractors of this Dirt Bike DID react brashly and went after easily solvable problems, there are issues with this bike that you should be aware of before the purchase.
-Retailers normally tell the customers to change the carburetors upon purchase.
-Another common issue that is brought up is how loose the exhaust is with new models.
-And then there is the assembly – you get to assemble the handlebar, the front wheel, and the rear shock.
-If you’re into motorbike maintenance, this will not pose a problem.
+One common issue that is brought up is how loose the exhaust is with new models.
+And then there is the assembly, you have to assemble the handlebar, the front wheel, and the rear shock.
+If you're into motorbike maintenance, this will not pose a problem.

 Probably the biggest issue with this model is the difficulty of getting spare parts.
-There are retailers out there that sell its bike parts, but they are few and far between.
-Ordering directly from China is also somewhat of an issue (as is with another Chinese bike manufacturer, Coolster).
-The parts either come late, don’t come at all, or arrive on time but bent or broken.
 However, with some research, you can find local retailers selling the parts you need.
-Not to mention that the entire bike is economical when it comes to replacement – most major parts around the motor or the wheels can work, even if not directly made by Apollo.
+Not to mention that the entire bike is economical when it comes to replacement, most major parts around the motor or the wheels can work, even if not directly made by Apollo.

 Legitimate Positives of Apollo Dirt Bike 125cc Reviews DB-X18